brevzin/cpp_proposals/0848_special_members/conditionally-trivial.md

 Authors: Casey Carter, casey at carter dot net
 Audience: CWG

-# Introduction and Revision History
+# Revision History

+[R0](https://wg21.link/p0848r0) was presented to EWG at the San Diego meeting (November 2018).
+It proposed to change the rules for trivially copyable such that we only consider the _best viable candidate_ amongst the copy constructors given a synthesized overload resolution.
+That is, depending on `C<T>`, we either consider only `#2` (because `#1` wouldn't be viable) or only `#1` (because it would be more constrained than `#2` and hence a better match).
+However, EWG considered this to be confusing as trivially copyable is a property of a type and adding overload resolution simply adds more questions about context (e.g. do we consider accessibility?).
+EWG requested a new mechanism to solve this problem.

+[R1](https://wg21.link/p0848r1) was also presented to EWG in San Diego, proposed to introduce an intermediate layer: a constructor for a class `X` of the form `X(X const&)` rather than being considered a copy constructor would instead become a _prospective copy constructor_, and a _copy constructor_ would be any prospective copy constructor whose constraints are satisfied and is at least as constrained as every other prospective copy constructor.
+In this way, we don't change the definition of trivially copyable at all - we change the definition for each of the special member functions.

+During Core wording review in the Kona meeting (February 2019), a new direction was suggested that is somewhat of a compromise between the two other positions: we use the "constraints are satisfied and is at least as constrained as" rule on the special member functions, but we only apply it to the trivially copyable rules.
+This ensures that we maintain these as properties of the type rather than properties of an expression - and is the direction this paper takes.

+# Introduction

-For a complete motivation for this proposal, see [P0848R0](https://wg21.link/p0848).
+For a complete motivation for this proposal, see [P0848R0](https://wg21.link/p0848r0).
 In brief, it is important for certain class template instantiations to propagate the triviality from their template parameters - that is, we want `wrapper<T>` to be trivially copyable if and only if `T` is copyable.
 In C++17, this is possible, yet is extremely verbose.
 The introduction of Concepts provides a path to make this propagation substantially easier to write, but the current definition of trivially copyable doesn't quite suffice for what we want.

 Consider: